A generalized Schmidt's subspace theorem for algebraic points of bounded degree: Proof of Theorem and Proposition

-for all $P\in X(k)\setminus Z$.
 Given that there are only finitely many $k$-rational points with bounded height (with respect to $A$), we can ensure that equation (\ref{eq1}) holds without the $O(1)$ term by adding a finite number of points to $Z$.

-$\mathbf{Perspective}-\mathrm{ii}$: Another proof version is by using an immediate corollary of Theorem \ref{1.4} by simplifying the Seshadri constant via its inherent properties, i.e.
+$\mathbf{Approach}-\mathbf{ii}$: Another proof version is by using an immediate corollary of Theorem \ref{1.7} by simplifying the Seshadri constant via its inherent properties when $D$ is an effective Cartier divisor, which is our Definition \ref{Sesh}, we have